pycom/pycom-documentation/content/tutorials/lte/power.md

 ## Leave LTE modem on

 Depending on your use case, you may want to save the time (and energy) for reattching that you get after [turning the modem off](#lte-power-off).
 If your device communicates a lot, then you can choose to not turn it off at all, save the time for the reattach.
-However, you then trade the higher power consumption during any idle time.
+However, you then trade the higher power consumption during any idle time, including during the [deepsleep of the ESP32](/firmwareapi/pycom/machine).
 For this, simply remove the deinit from the example:

 ```python